Skip to main content

 Great Barrier Reef fast facts

-• The Great Barrier Reef is a UNESCO World Heritage site and is recognized as one of the seven natural wonders of the world.
+- a UNESCO World Heritage site and is recognised as one of the seven natural wonders of the world.

-• Despite the threats facing the Great Barrier Reef, there are conservation efforts underway, including measures to reduce greenhouse gas emissions, promote sustainable tourism, and restore damaged areas of the reef.
+Despite the threats facing the Reef, there are conservation efforts underway, including measures to reduce greenhouse gas emissions, promote sustainable tourism, and restore damaged areas of the Reef.

-• Visitors to the Great Barrier Reef can experience the beauty and diversity of the reef through activities such as snorkeling, diving, and boat tours, but it's important to do so in a responsible and sustainable way to minimize negative impacts on the ecosystem.
+Visitors to the Reef can experience the beauty and diversity through activities such as snorkelling, diving, and boating, importantly in a responsible and sustainable way to minimise negative impacts on the ecosystem.

 The Reef Authority

-The Great Barrier Reef Marine Park Authority, also known as the Reef Authority, is the Australian government agency responsible for the management and protection of the Great Barrier Reef Marine Park.
+The Great Barrier Reef Marine Park Authority (Reef Authority) is the Australian government agency responsible for the management and protection of the Great Barrier Reef Marine Park.

 Our primary role is to ensure the long-term protection and conservation of the Great Barrier Reef Marine Park.